gonsandia/technical-challenge-php/README.md

   I used the symfony framework for routing, caching, dependency injection and error handling.
   I use a code style linter to ensure compliance with the psr-12 code style standard https://www.php-fig.org/psr/psr-12/

-- Observability:
-  I did this with logs, I followed the https://www.php-fig.org/psr/psr-3/ standard for logging.
-  Each domain event will be logged in the domain event log.
-  It will be tracked with a correlation_id for each error log and dispatched domain event.
-  In addition, for errors the details of the request will be tracked.

 - Version Control:
   Because this is a one-man project, I have used the trunk based development approach.

-- Efficiency:
-  Reduce log disk writing, minimize database access, and compile php classes.
-  These reduce 50% the request time.
-Also set php and server params to improve performance